- Movie Reviews

 During the review of the Free TV Code of Practice in 2015, ACCM argued strongly that G or PG programs chosen for family viewing should not contain promos and trailers for higher classified programs and movies.
 ACCM also lodged numerous complaints on trailers it considered unsuitable for G or PG time zones.

-However, the revised Code contains very few effective protections against this longstanding and concerning practice, will make the “ambush by trailer” issues much worse, and include:
+However, the revised Code , now in operation, contains very few effective protections against this longstanding and concerning practice, will make the “ambush by trailer” issues much worse, and include:

 In cinemas, the rules are that trailers for higher classified movies are not shown in G or PG movies.
 We should keep pushing for that principle to apply for TV.